-Another painful part of this process for many is where the state Department of Revenue goes after a parent for child support.
-Most of the time these administrative child support courts do not have authority to give orders for visitation and only order child support.
-Many parents take the position that they will not pay their child support until they are permitted to see the child which usually ends with that parent learning harsh lessons about the strict enforcement powers of the child support hearing officers for non-payment.
-Parents who do not keep up with support often find themselves with suspended drivers licenses, suspended professional licenses, suspended passports, levied bank accounts and tax returns, and jail.
+Another painful part of this process for many is when the state Department of Revenue goes after a parent for child support.
+Most of the time, these administrative child support courts do not have the authority to give orders for visitation and only order child support.
+Many parents take the position that they will not pay their child support until they are permitted to see the child, which usually ends with that parent learning harsh lessons about the strict enforcement powers of the child support hearing officers for non-payment.
+Parents who do not keep up with support often find themselves with suspended driver’s licenses, suspended professional licenses, suspended passports, levied bank accounts and tax returns, and jail.

-At the end of the day, payment of child support is not dependent on getting visitation which means that a parent can be pursued for child support to the furthest extent of the law and still not be permitted to see their children.
-When this happens to a person who cannot afford to hire an attorney or someone who just is not aware of the law and what to file, it can be a devastation cycle of depression, debt, and jail.
+At the end of the day, payment of child support is not dependent on getting visitation, which means that a parent can be pursued for child support to the furthest extent of the law and still not be permitted to see their children.
+When this happens to a person who cannot afford to hire an Orlando child support attorney or someone who just is not aware of the law and what to file, it can be a devastating cycle of depression, debt, and jail.

 Will the Judge in My Paternity Case Let Me See My Child If We Go to Court?

-In conclusion the paternity case is a highly complicated type of child custody case and should not be undertaken without the assistance of a legal professional. the largest reason why so many parents are afflicted by the above stated hypothetical sets of facts is a lack of knowledge of the general public. if we work to educate the public on these issues then far less parents would go without seeing their children and child support payments would be more reasonably affordable to parents who are ordered to pay by entities such as Departments of Revenue.
+In conclusion, the paternity case is a highly complicated type of child custody case and should not be undertaken without the assistance of a legal professional. the largest reason why so many parents are afflicted by the above-stated hypothetical sets of facts is a lack of knowledge of the general public.
+If we work to educate the public on these issues, then far fewer parents would go without seeing their children and child support payments would be more reasonably affordable to parents who are ordered to pay by entities such as Departments of Revenue.
 Thus the instances of non-payment would be reduced lessening the need for the states to spend so much money each year in enforcement efforts.